dragoon/dragoon.github.io/_posts/2020-06-13-aws-sagemaker-setup.md

 The starting point is to create the necessary role to run training jobs on Sagemaker.

-The easiest way is to create it as a by-product of the notebook instance: in AWS Console, go to **Sagemaker → Notebook Instances**, and click on **"Create notebook instance"**.
+The easiest way is to create it as a by-product of the notebook instance[^2]: in AWS Console, go to **Sagemaker → Notebook Instances**, and click on **"Create notebook instance"**.
 Go down to the **"Permissions and Encryption"** section, and select **"Create new role"**, then follow the workflow.
 AWS will create a role named **"AmazonSageMaker-ExecutionRole-YYYYMMDDT…"**.